CainitePrince/Portfolio/README.md

 **BlobShader.shader**

-Shader that moves a mesh kind of like a jelly fish.
+Shader that moves a mesh kind of like a jelly fish using fractal brownian motion.
+Also creates a procedural texture with filtering.

 **Icosahedron.cs**